BloomTech-Labs/CS10-restaurant-pos/README.md

 **Requires Authorization**

-Deactivates a table by it's ID and removes the table from any connected party.
+Deactivates a table by its ID and removes the table from any connected party.

 Response includes: